Professor-Paradox/OracleSQL/OracleSQL.md

 -- same as above but easy to write and understand
 ```

-3. **ALL**: All keyword is used to filter data based on multiple and condition on a single column.This is mostly used to take data from an array and filter data.
+3. **ALL**: All keyword is used to filter data based on multiple and condition on a single column.
+This is mostly used to take data from an array and filter data.

 ```SQL
 select * from emp where sal>1000 and sal>2000 and sal>3000;